 If you are new to hearing about the vagus nerve, you’ll certainly hear more about it in coming years.
 The vagus nerve is a major pathway that connects our brain to lots and lots of organ systems throughout the body.

 Among many other functions, the vagus nerve connects our brain with our ‘gut brain’, the enteric nervous system.
 In the article ‘Can oil pulling help heal leaky gut’, we explored how lack of vagus nerve stimulation can weaken our body’s ability to maintain healthy gut function.

 The problem lies in poor communication

-Have you ever been on a phone call that reception was a bit spotty?
+Have you ever been on a phone call with reception that was a bit spotty?
 You could still hear most of the words the other person said, but you miss every third or fourth word?

 It’s unnerving (pun intended) to try to have a clear conversation and not be able to hear every word, isn’t it?

 Well, when our systems get dulled and down regulate due to inflammation from stress and other factors, our gut-brain axis, the communication through the vagus nerve, becomes compromised.